brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 We are interested in how traffic gets from leaf-1 to leaf-3.

-In the absence of failures, each spine router advertises a default route to each leaf router.
+In the absence of failures, each spine node advertises a default route to each leaf node.
-Each leaf router, including leaf-1, ends up with a single ECMP default route that sprays all traffic over all three spines.
+Each leaf node, including leaf-1, ends up with a single ECMP default route that sprays all traffic over all three spines.

 Make a mental note of the fact that the traffic from leaf-1 to leaf-3 is spread equally across